Pepper and Egg (Chicago)

 Regional term for submarine sandwich; often toasted with melted cheese.

-Smoked turkey, Virginia honey ham, and Monterey Jack, toasted then steamed until the whole sandwich fuses into one warm thing.
-The Hook & Ladder is Firehouse Subs' firefighter-built flagship.
+Smoked turkey, Virginia honey ham, and Monterey Jack, toasted then steamed until it fuses into one warm thing.
+The Hook & Ladder is Firehouse Subs' 1994 original, built around a firehouse technique.

 Massive sub with cheesesteak, chicken fingers, mozzarella sticks, fries, and more; Rutgers University tradition.